Cheyenne Floyd is having a difficult pregnancy the second time around and opened up about her stress on the recent episode of Teen Mom OG.

 Mayo Clinic explained that those with early-onset type can present with cardiomyopathy, which can make it difficult for the heart to deliver blood to the body, and often presents itself within the “first few months of life.”

-Cheyenne is fearful that her newborn son could be diagnosed with VCLAD just like Ryder was.
+Cheyenne is fearful that her newborn son could be diagnosed with VLCAD just like Ryder was.
 She has been worried as she’s awaited the results of her testing.

-Ryder’s severity of VCLAD and how it’s affected her life
+Ryder’s severity of VLCADand how it’s affected her life

 During an interview with Us Weekly, Ryder’s father, Cory Wharton, shared more details about the severity of Ryder’s particular condition and how it’s impacted her life.

 While he said her type was more mild than others, it still posed an issue for her.

 Cory explained, “She can’t process fatty foods into energy.
 When she was a newborn, Cheyenne would have to wake up every two hours and feed Ryder.
 With the condition, she has no side effects, but we still monitor it.
 She has to take medicine, she sees a specialist.”